warthan07/Nemaktis/doc/source/intro/microscopy_model.rst

 Since we only take into account forward-propagating fields, reflection microscopy is currently not supported in Nemaktis, but we hope to implement this feature in the future since we already derived the associated theoretical framework.
-Note that internally, each imaging simulation includes a lot of different paraxial BPM sub-simulation for each incident plane-wave, source wavelength, and input polarisations.
+Note that internally, each imaging simulation includes a lot of different paraxial BPM sub-simulations for each incident plane-wave, source wavelength, and input polarisations.
 Using the same notation as in Sec.
 2 and assuming a single input wavelength, the incident optical fields for all these sub-simulations are written as: